Annual General Meetings

 - Ulaanbaatar, Mongolia, September 2013 (jointly with the EAG); and

-The FATF/APG Joint Experts' Meeting on Typologies will be held in Bangkok, Thailand in November 2014.
+The 2015 APG Typologies Workshop will be held in Kathmandu, Nepal in November 2015.

 Summary reports of typologies workshops are located under "Methods and Trends" on the website and can also be found in APG annual reports.